hossama7med8666/JR-Hossam-portfolio/README.md

 Example data scince portfolio
 # Project 1: Laptop-Price-Predictor-LPP-

-.Hallo, Create a UI that can predict the price of laptop .Data from kaggle
+*Hallo, Create a UI that can predict the price of laptop *Data from kaggle
-.Build a clint facing API
+*Build a clint facing API